TehShrike/k/readme.md

 `k complete [subtask id]`

+## Add a comment

+`k add comment [OPTIONAL comment]`

+If you don't type in the comment text on the command-line, your editor will open and whatever you save there will be added as a new comment on the task.

 ## Move a task to a different column

 `k move [left|right] [OPTIONAL taskid]`

+## Block or unblock a task

+`k block [reason]`

+`k unblock [OPTIONAL task id]`

 ## Run arbitrary functions against the API